MartinVrbovcan/hmcrovator/README.md

 ### Building your own binary

-If a prebuilt binary is not compatible, or you would like to build the binary yourself, you will need to have [Rust](https://www.rust-lang.org/tools/install) installed.
+If a prebuilt binary is not compatible, or if you would like to build the binary yourself, you will need to have [Rust](https://www.rust-lang.org/tools/install) installed.
 To build your own binary, `git clone` this repo and run `cargo build --release` in the cloned repository.

 ## Usage